MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 2. The noisy signal
 3. The estimated trend

-For graph-time codes, the output is usually a 3D plot:
+For multiple codes, the output is usually a 3D plot:

     x-axis = time
     y-axis = node